mlechu/riscv-hs/readme.md

 # riscv-hs

 A RISC-V emulator written in Haskell.

-Currently supports the RV32I unprivileged ISA.
+Currently supports the [RV32I ](https://riscv.org/wp-content/uploads/2017/05/riscv-spec-v2.2.pdf) (32-bit integer) unprivileged ISA.

-todo: Probably adding M extension too since we're not hardware engineers and have no excuse
+Common extensions such as M (multiplication) and C (compressed two-byte instructions) may be added later.

 ## Run the simulator